 In Singapore, financial institutions can lend up to 75% of the value of the property for residential properties.
 This is referring to the Maximum Loan Quantum.
 Out of the balance of 25%, 5% must be paid in cash and 20% can be in CPF &/or Cash (provided this is the only property loan).

 Before the loan is approved, the bank will get an indicative valuation from an independent valuer to value your property.
 This property value is then used to determine your loan amount.
 If the valuation is lower than the price you paid for the property, you will need to top-up the difference by cash as banks are only financing the lower of the price or valuation.

-Currently, there are loan packages which provide fixed rates of up to a few years while others offer floating rates that are pegged against the market rates like Singapore Interbank Offer Rate (SIBOR) or Swap Offer Rate (SOR), and the bank's board rates/ fixed deposit rates.
+Currently, there are loan packages which provide fixed rates of up to a few years while others offer floating rates that are pegged against the market rates like Singapore Interbank Offer Rate (SIBOR), or bank's board rates/ fixed deposit rates.

 How to Choose a Housing Loan?

 There are many housing loan packages in the market and what is best for one person might not necessarily be the best for you.
 Each package has different features that are suitable for different needs.
 Banks try to vary their packages here and there to make an “apple to apple” comparison difficult.
 Consumers also might find comparing different packages daunting.

 What are the factors that you should consider in choosing a housing loan?
 Here are some points you should note before signing on the dotted line for a home loan.